freeall/dombo/README.md

 Iterates over all matched elements

-### $(selector).on(event, [filter,] fn)
+### $(selector).on(event, [selector,] fn)

 Adds event handler to all matched elements.
-If filter is given, then the event handler is only run if filter matches child elements.
+If selector is given, then the event handler is only run if selector matches child elements.

 ### $(selector).off(event, fn)